SURFnet/pea-poc/README.md

 - Properly fill in the `.env` file
 - Run the migrations and seeders: `artisan migrate --seed` (it will handle the bootstrapping and linking of the storage as well)
 - Run the asset build: `./buildHook.sh $PWD --continue`
+- Export the translations for Javascript: `artisan w2w:export-translations`

 ## Storage